zwiebert/tronferno-mcu/README.md

 ### History
  * 2018: Moving to ESP32 for better TCP stability and more RAM.
  * 2017: Moving to ESP8266 for builtin WiFi and more RAM.
  * 2017: Moved to ATmega328p for more FLASH-ROM.
-Added programming of built-in timers.
+Added programming of built-in timer after figuring out all these checksums.
  * 2011: First version for ATmega168.
 Limited to plain commands (up/down/etc).
 Audacity and Emacs-Lisp was used to analyze data.

 ### Related Projects